nikodunk/blog/content/2022-09-21-how-we-replaced-ai-with-humans-and-saved-72000-dollars.md

 <img src="/replacing-ai-with-human-dalle.png" style="max-width: 200px; text-align: center"/>

 Many companies are trying to replace humans with automation or AI.
 This is the story of how [Atmos](https://www.joinatmos.com) did the opposite.
-We replaced a fraud prediction artificial intelligence with a dashboard to help human intelligence be as efficient as possible.
+We replaced a fraud prediction AI with a dashboard to help human intelligence be as efficient as possible.

 It has saved us roughly $100,000 so far in prevented fraud and clean-up effort (depending on estimation methods).
 More importantly it has kept our users safe, and us safe and compliant.
 We have had a near-zero fraud on our platform since the introduction of this system.
 Other fintech startups in our space have struggled with high fraud rates, proven by the fact that a some have had to throttle new applications while we have not.